TeamLifecycle/lifecycle-api-ruby/README.md

 [![Build Status](https://travis-ci.org/TeamLifecycle/lifecycle-ruby.svg?branch=master)](https://travis-ci.org/TeamLifecycle/lifecycle-ruby)
 # Lifecycle-Ruby

-Welcome to lifecycle.
+Welcome to Lifecycle.
 If you are unfamiliar with who we are and what we do, check us out at [lifecycle.io](https://lifecycle.io).
 ## Installation

 Add this line to your application's Gemfile: